HugoFara/pylinkage/README.md

 Python 3, numpy for calculation, matplotlib for drawing, and standard libraries.
 You will also need PySwarms for the optimization since the built-in PSO is deprecated and will be removed soon.

-## Usage
+## Example

-Let's start with a crank-rocker four bar linkage.
+Let's start with a crank-rocker [four-bar linkage](https://en.wikipedia.org/wiki/Four-bar_linkage), as classic of mechanics.

 ### Joints definition
 The first thing you need if to define points belonging to the frame: